-In addition to supporting the DM1 message, the Stepper Drive also supports
+In addition to supporting the DM1 message, the controller also supports:

-DM2 Previously Active Diagnostic Trouble Codes Sent only on request DM3 Diagnostic Data Clear/Reset of Previously Active DTCs Done only on request DM11 Diagnostic Data Clear/Reset for Active DTCs Done only on request
+DM2 Previously Active Diagnostic Trouble Codes DM3 Diagnostic Data Clear/Reset of Previously Active DTCs DM11 Diagnostic Data Clear/Reset for Active DTCs Done only on request Done only on request

-So long as even one Diagnostic function block has "Event Generates a DTC in DM1" set to True, the Stepper Drive will send the DM1 message every one second, regardless of whether or not there are any active faults, as recommended by the standard.
-While there are no active DTCs, the Stepper Drive will send the "No Active Faults" message.
+So long as even one Diagnostic function block has "Event Generates a DTC in DM1" set to True, the controller will send the DM1 message every one second, regardless of whether there are any active faults, as recommended by the standard.
+While there are no active DTCs, the controller will send the "No Active Faults" message.
 If a previously inactive DTC becomes active, a DM1 will be sent immediately to reflect this.
 As soon as the last active DTC goes inactive, it will send a DM1 indicating that there are no more active DTCs.